 Breast-feeding

 It is unknown whether Benlysta is excreted in human milk or is absorbed systemically after ingestion.
-However, belimumab was detected in the milk from female monkeys administered 150 mg/kg every 2 weeks.
+However, belimumab was detected in the milk from female monkeys administered 150 mg/kg body weight every 2 weeks.

-Because maternal antibodies (IgG) are excreted in breast milk, it is recommended that a decision should be made whether to discontinue breast-feeding or to discontinue Benlysta therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.
+Because maternal antibodies (IgG) are excreted in breast milk, it is recommended that a decision is made on whether to discontinue breast-feeding or to discontinue Benlysta therapy, taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Fertility